-A Honeytek A6013L Capacitor Tester (called a condenser in automotive jargon) is available through Amazon for about \$17.
+A Honeytek A6013L Capacitor Tester (called a condenser in automotive jargon) is available through Amazon for about \$22.
 The tester will tell you not only if the condenser is good or bad, but the actual value in micro-farads.
+Set the pointer on two micro farads.

-What I have discovered with my new Honeytek tester is that the good quality condensers from Bratton's test out at a nominal .243 micro farads.
+What I have discovered with my new Honeytek tester is that the good quality condensers from Bratton's test out at a nominal .228 -.235 micro farads.
 I have never seen any documentation that Henry ever recorded about how many farads (or portions thereof) are required of a condenser to properly operate a Model A Ford ignition system.

 It is difficult to describe what a farad is, especially when only a very small portion of one is used in a Model A condenser.
 A micro farad is but .000001 of one farad